nickrusso42518/stig/README.md

 This argument is __optional__ and when unspecified, `0` is assumed.
 See the `samples/` folder for example outputs of each style.

+The `-f` or `--failonly` argument enables the user to only print failed (out of compliance) rules.
+This reduces output and is good for on-demand testing or automated testing where the pass/NA results are not important.
+This a boolean option and does not take additional parameters.
+This argument is __optional__ and when unspecified, `false` is assumed.
+All test results are printed by default (pass, fail, and NA).

 ## Operation
 Each individual rule or sub-rule goes in its own YAML file.
 Having many